ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Note that, as long as the secure communication association between the Client and the KDC persists, the same Client re-joining the group is recognized by the KDC by virtue of such a secure communication association.
 As a consequence, the re-joining Client keeps the same NODENAME and the associated subresource /ace-group/GROUPNAME/nodes/NODENAME.
 Also, if the Client is a Publisher, it receives a new Sender ID according to the same criteria defined above.

 If the application requires backward security, the KDC MUST generate updated security parameters and group keying material, and provide it to the current group members upon the new node's joining (see {{rekeying}}).
-In such a case, the joining node is not able to access secure communication in the Pub-Sub group prior its joining.
+In such a case, the joining node is not able to access secure communication in the Pub-Sub group prior to its joining.

 Upon receiving the Join Response, the joining node retrieves the KDC's authentication credential from the 'kdc_cred' parameter (if present).
-The joining node MUST verify the signature used as proof-of-possession (PoP) evidence, which is specified by the 'kdc_cred_verify' parameter of the Join Response (REQ21).
+The joining node MUST verify the signature used as PoP evidence, which is specified by the 'kdc_cred_verify' parameter of the Join Response (REQ21).

 ### Join Error Handling {#join-error}